SaraCooperQA/curly-octo-potato/README.md

 5. Given I land on homepage
    And I verify all the links status code is 200
    Then I see that all the links are working fine

+6. Given I land on homepage
+   When I click on the read more button under hero image Then I can verify the events "OneTrustLoaded", "OptanonLoaded", "OneTrustGroupsUpdated" and "contentLoaded" are fired And "contentLoaded" event has non-empty hotelIds And  target-properties and URL has the same path

 I have selected Cypress to automate these scenarios because of the cross browser support, CI/CD integration and built-in waiting mechanism making it the ideal choice for web automation.